 First off, if you haven’t already, go ahead and get a snapshot

-Do It Yourself:If you want use your bank or credit union’s online records, go ahead grab the data for the last month or so.
+- Do It Yourself:If you want use your bank or credit union’s online records, go ahead grab the data for the last month or so.
 Some banks will let you download that information free into Quicken for analysis.

-Mint: Signing up for Mint is easy and it can pull and organize your financial transaction in one spot.
+- Mint: Signing up for Mint is easy and it can pull and organize your financial transaction in one spot.
 Besides warning you when you’re spending too much, Mint also has the ability to keep you keep tabs on your financial goals.

-Personal Capital: If you want to get a detailed report and analysis on your finances, Personal Capital Wealth Management offers a free review.
+- Personal Capital: If you want to get a detailed report and analysis on your finances, Personal Capital Wealth Management offers a free review.

 Going back to the financial snapshot you got, the two of you should try to review all of your expenses to see what expenses you can trim and what expenses you can cut.